ka-jo/torq/packages/reactivity/README.md

-# Mora Reactivity System
+# Sheen Reactivity System

-This package contains the source code for Mora's reactivity system.
+This package contains the source code for Sheen's reactivity system.

 ## Overall Philosophy